jakemcc/jakemccrary.com/source/_posts/2019-04-30-how-i-use-social-media.markdown

 - [Essentialism](https://amzn.to/2XX6imC) by Greg Mckeown
 - [The Distracted Mind](https://amzn.to/2WgdBVR) by Adam Gazzaley & Larry D. Rosen

 One of the ideas in both *Digital Minimalism* and *Essentialism* is that you can pick and choose what you add to your life.
-You can intentionally pick what features of a product you use.
+This extends to individual features of products you use.
 This is something I arrived at prior to reading these books and it was nice hearing others putting this idea into words.

 Below is how I've chosen to use various social media platforms.